 Read more on Our research page.

-National coalition of BME service providers that offer sexual violence support
+National coalition of Black and minoritised service providers that offer sexual violence support

-There is a general lack of understanding around how sexual violence affects black and minority ethnic (BME) people.
+There is a general lack of understanding around how sexual violence affects Black and minoritised people.
 We want to give this issue the attention it needs to improve services for people who experience sexual violence.

 We are exploring the idea of setting up a working group or forum of specialist organisations and professionals who support survivors of sexual violence.
 The vision would be a consortium where we could share good practice, training delivery and funding applications.
-It would be led by, with, and for BME women and girls who experience sexual violence.
+It would be led by, with, and for Black and minoritised women and girls who experience sexual violence.

 Please get in touch with us if you are interested in finding out more.